Stop eating my food.

 Look for greens powders without added sweeteners or flavorings ("natural" flavorings are not natural) that are dried at low temperatures, under 120 degrees.

 Most greens powders add fillers like FOS, Inulin, flax, and pectin.
 While they may claim benefits from those ingredients, they are just cheap fillers that allow the companies to use far fewer green foods, greatly increasing their profits.
-Look for greens powders free of fillers and that only contain green foods.
+Look for green powders free of fillers and that only contain green foods and other vegetables or fruits.

 Simplicity is best for green food powders, but unfortunately, most manufacturers have decided that marketing is more important than making a great product.